 Get pre-qualified for a loan

 Pre-qualifying for a loan gives you a sneak peek at the kind of offers you may receive.
-Many online lenders perform a soft credit check during pre-qualification that doesn’t affect your credit score, so checking it out ahead of time is a win-win.
+Many online lenders perform a soft credit check during pre-qualification that doesn’t impact your credit score, so checking it out ahead of time is a win-win.

 During the pre-qualification process, you may be asked for this information: